|Nutritional Guidelines (per serving)|

 Gather the ingredients.

-Chop a half of a vanilla bean into small pieces width-wise and place them into a mixing glass.
+Chop half of a vanilla bean into small pieces width-wise and place them into a mixing glass.

 Add the lavender syrup and muddle, crushing the vanilla bean.

 Garnish with a lemon twist or wedge.
+Serve and enjoy.

 - Rosemary-infused vodka is very easy to make, though you will need to plan ahead.
 The infusion should take between three and five days for the flavor to fully develop.
 To make it, add one sprig of rosemary to a 750ml bottle of vodka in an infusion jar with a tight seal.
 Shake it and store the jar in a cool, dark place.
 Start checking the flavor on the second day and strain out the rosemary once it reaches your desired taste, then rebottle.
 It can be stored like any other liquor.